What is a charity shop?

-Modern charity shops as we understand them – retail units selling overwhelmingly donated goods to raise as much cash as possible for the parent charity – did not appear until after WWII.
+Modern charity shops as we understand them – retail units selling overwhelmingly donated goods to raise as much cash as possible for the parent charity – did not appear until after World War Two.
 The first of these was opened by Oxfam in 1947 and is still in operation today.
-Oxfam had been swamped by donations from the public (mostly blankets and clothing) following its appeal for aid to alleviate the post-war situation in Greece.
+Oxfam were swamped by donations from the public following its appeal for aid to alleviate the post-war situation in Greece.
 The success of this appeal yielded so many donations that it was decided to set up a shop in Oxford to sell a portion of these and to use the profits to further fund aid in Greece.

 Who works in charity shops?